dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 **Pros**

-* Minimal representation.
+* Representation: minimal.
-* Can also represent velocity and acceleration when we replace :math:`\theta` by :math:`\dot{\theta}` or :math:`\ddot{\theta}` respectively, which makes numerical integration and differentiation easy.
+* Supported operations: interpolation; can also represent spatial velocity and acceleration.

 **Cons**

-* There might be discontinuities and ambiguities.
-This has to be considered.
-Normalization is recommended.
-* Concatenation and transformation of vectors requires conversion to transformation matrix or dual quaternion.
+* Supported operations: concatenation and transformation of vectors requires conversion to another representation.

 ---------------------------
 Logarithm of Transformation